Guidance

 • gain important skills on the job through cooperative education placements.

 At USS, we have four SHSMs to choose from.
-Click below for more information about of these amazing opportunities and/or speak with the lead teacher for the program(s) of interest to you.
+Ask in person in guidance for more information about these amazing opportunities.
 You will be automatically enrolled in the SHSM once you take the respective Grade 11 course.

 Summer School